brainstormforce/wp-spectra/README.md

 ## Changelog ##

-### 2.18.2 - Wednesday, 15th January 2025 ###
+### 2.18.2 - Monday, 20th January 2025 ###
-* Fix: Global - Resolved an issue wherein assets would not load for single page templates when using FSE themes.
-* Fix: Lottie - Resolved an issue where Lottie animations could not be replaced.
 * Fix: Info Box - Resolved an issue wherein the button would take full width with gutenberg activated.
 * Fix: Info Box - Resolved an issue wherein the image padding is not supported in RTL mode.
 * Fix: Icon - Resolved an issue wherein the responsive condition and z-index would not work as intended.
+* Fix: Lottie - Resolved an issue where Lottie animations could not be replaced.
+* Fix: Global - Resolved an issue wherein assets would not load for single page templates when using FSE themes.
-* Fix: FSE - Resolved an issue wherein styles would not be reflected when converting any block to a Template Part in Full Site Editing theme templates.
+* Fix: Global - Resolved an issue wherein styles would not be reflected when converting any block to a Template Part in Full Site Editing theme templates.

 ### 2.18.1 - Wednesday, 8th January 2025 ###
 * Improvement: Global - Added responsive support for gradient background settings.